itsaboutcode/flutternotes/dart/dart_functions.md

 # [Functions](https://dart.dev/guides/language/language-tour#functions)

-- Dart support **top level** function => you can define functions outside any class defintion that can be called from anywhere in the code.
+- Dart support **top level** function => you can define functions outside any class definition that can be called from anywhere in the code.

 - Dart is true OO language => Function are objects and have a type, [Function](https://api.dart.dev/stable/2.17.3/dart-core/Function-class.html)